Aviral1701/Udacity-Projects/README.md

 ###Android App Development

-+CounterApp: Implementation of knowledge of views: text,button and connecting them with appropriate functions.
++ CounterApp: Implementation of knowledge of views: text,button and connecting them with appropriate functions.